This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Geographic Distribution of Garter Snakes

-You’ll find garter snakes from Canada’s Northwest Territories down to Costa Rica, making them real champions of snake migration routes.
+You’ll find these adaptable serpents stretching from Canada’s Northwest Territories all the way down to Costa Rica, creating fascinating snake migration routes.

 Garter Snakes in Michigan